 As gangsters in movies say: “If you don’t start nuthin’, there won’t be nuthin’”.

-Hopefully we convinced you of the importance of personal finance goal setting.
+Hopefully we convinced you of the importance of personal finance goal setting in the go-getters guide to goal setting.
 By now you’re waiting eagerly to hear from us on how to set personal finance goals and draw up your own financial roadmap.
 Or, more likely, you wandered back to your WellSpent bookmark, considered checking your Likes for the seventeenth time today, and decided rather to go with “building a future life”.
 Well done.

 Remember that for the purposes of our discussion, goals are there to modify your behaviour, not in the sense that they subconsciously subvert your actions and turn you into a mindless minion, rather that they narrow your focus, encourage you to work harder and ultimately allow you to monitor your progress towards your desired outcome.